dhudsmith/pull_twitter/Readme.md

 Activate the virtual environment if it is not already active `source venv/bin/activate`

-First fill in the contents of `configs/template_config.yaml` by following the comments.
+Fill in the contents of `configs/template_config.yaml` by following the comments.
 This file contains all input arguments that the script depends on.
 The application supports skipping specified handles by placing the value '1' in the "skip" column of the handles csv file.
 See the example csv file: `data/celeb_handle_test.csv`.